Skip menu

 verona christmas markets

-Among the most beautiful Christmas markets in Veneto, in Verona you’ll find the stalls set up in the heart of the city, primarily in Piazza dei Signori.
+Among the most beautiful Christmas markets in Veneto, those in Verona are set up in Piazza dei Signori, in the heart of the city.

 Aosta Christmas markets